sierraromeo1993/AnomalyWebApp/README.md

 5: CREDITS

-INSTALLATION REQUIRMENTS : OS, Windows 10 .
-PREFERED IDE OPTION,  VISUAL STUDIO 2019 .
-FRAMEWORK , .NET FRAMEWORK 4.5 .
+INSTALLATION REQUIRMENTS : OS : Windows 10 .
+PREFERED IDE OPTION : VS CODE, Node (latest stable version),
-                           C++ 14 AND ABOVE.
-PACKAGE MANAGER , NUGET.
-FLIGHTGEAR VERSION 2020.3.8

-DEPENDENCIES REQUIREMENTS  : CSVHELPER , EXTREME.NUMERICS , MATH.NET.NUMERICS , OXYPLOT .
+                           NPM (if for some reason not installed with Node)

 FIRST USE : ONCE ALL INSTALLATION AND DEPENDENCIES REQUIREMENTS ARE MET  AND YOU ARE IN THE IDE WINDOW.
-MAKE SURE YOU ARE RUNNING THE  CURRENT APPLICATION BASED ON THE C# PROJECT.
 SEE VIDEO EXPLANATION ATTACHED